agrc/vista/README.md

 - [ ] Create release commit (`git commit -m 'chore: Release vx.x.x`)
 - [ ] Create tag (`git tag vx.x.x`)
 - [ ] Push commits and tag to github (`git push origin && git push origin --tags`)

+### Notes

+The current Vista servers are running Windows 7.
+When I tried upgrading the Esri JS API to 4.12, it caused a bug that prevented any point graphics from being displayed.
+So until the Vista server OSs are upgraded, the project needs to remain at 4.10.